intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

     - **server:** NFS server

 ### output_nfs
 - **Description:** Definition of input NFS mounts for Samba.
 By default, internal NFS provisioner is used.
 By default, internal NFS provisioner is used.
 - **Default value:** {}

 - **Fields**
     - **path:** NFS path to mount
     - **server:** NFS server
+* **Note** For NFS information, see below.

 ```yaml
 nauta_configuration: